clez/PortableSPK/README.md

 PHP class for Synology 3rd party package repositories.

-See examples for a quick start.
+See /example/* for a quick start.

 Features:
 - Synology Package source